 Spurs rally to keep Lakers winless with LeBron, 143-142

-James missed a long shot at the buzzer, thoroughly deflating Staples Center.
+“I know what I got myself into,” he added.
+“It’s a process.
+I get it, and we’ll be fine.
+I didn’t come here thinking we were going to be blazing, storming right out of the gate.
+It’s a process, and I understand that.”

-LaMarcus Aldridge had 37 points and 10 rebounds, and DeMar DeRozan added 32 points and 14 assists as the Spurs made a tremendous rally to bounce back from a loss at Portland.
+LaMarcus Aldridge had 37 points and 10 rebounds, and DeMar DeRozan added 32 points and 14 assists before Mills made the biggest shot.
+The Australian guard did it while playing Tony Parker’s traditional role on a familiar San Antonio play.

+“It’s always good when you make shots or make an impact,” Mills said.
+“Other than that shot, it was a team victory.
+It was a gutsy win.
+Everyone participated.”

-Kyle Kuzma had 37 points and eight rebounds for the Lakers, who played without suspended starters Brandon Ingram and Rajon Rondo.
-Josh Hart added 20 points and 10 rebounds.
+Kyle Kuzma had 37 points and eight rebounds for the Lakers, and Josh Hart added 20 points and 10 rebounds.

 But the Lakers sputtered and the Spurs rallied.
 Rudy Gay’s 3-pointer cut the Lakers’ lead to 142-141, and James missed his free throws before the jumper by Mills, who had 12 points.